Artideusz/mass-webp/README.md

 This is a simple mass webp converter using cwebp.

-Usage: mass-webp.sh <Folder with the images to convert>
+Usage: "mass-webp.sh &lt;Folder with the images to convert&gt;"

 The images will be placed in the same folder as the original images.